Lifespan of sump pump

 Can I extend the lifespan of my sump pump?

-Yes, you can extend the lifespan of your sump pump by having it serviced regularly, keeping the area around it clean and free of debris, and replacing the pump if it's not functioning properly.
+Yes, you can extend the lifespan of your sump pump by having it inspected and serviced annually, keeping the sump pit clean, and replacing the pump if it shows signs of wear or damage.

 Connect with certified professionals in your area